Upper bounds on the $k$-isolation number: Introduction

 The graphs attaining the bound were partially determined in \cite{lmm2024} by the second, third and fourth author of the present paper, and fully determined in \cite{boyergoddard} by Boyer and Goddard.

 Generalizing Theorems~\ref{thm:Ore} and \ref{thm:caro}, the first author of the present paper, Fenech and Kaemawichanurat \cite{borgcliques1} showed that for any connected $n$-vertex graph $G$ and $k \geq 1$, $\iota(G, K_k) \leq n/(k+1)$ unless $G \simeq K_k$ or $k=2$ and $G \simeq C_5$.
 For $k = 3$, this is given by the cycle isolation bound in \cite{borgcycles}, which is extended in \cite{borgconnected}.
 These bounds are sharp and settled two problems in \cite{adriana}.
 In \cite{borgcliques2}, an upper bound in terms of the number of edges is given, and the graphs attaining it are determined.
+In this paper, we give sharp upper bounds on $\iota(G, K_{1,k})$ for $k \geq 1$, where $K_{1,k}$ is a star with $k$ edges.
+A copy of $K_{1,k}$ is called a \emph{$k$-star}.
+A $k$-star that is a subgraph of $G$ will be called a \emph{$k$-star of $G$}.
+From now on, we denote $\iota(G, K_{1,k})$ by $\iota_k(G)$.
+Notice that, with this notation, $\iota_1(G) = \iota(G)$.
+A $K_{1,k}$-isolating set will be called a $k$-\emph{isolating set}, and the $K_{1,k}$-isolation number will be called the \emph{$k$-isolation number}.
+A $k$-isolating set of $G$ of size $\iota_k(G)$ will be called a \emph{minimum $k$-isolating set} of $G$.